uqlibrary/technology-training/OpenRefine/openrefine.md

 value.split(",")[0]
 ```

+> Many programming languages, like GREL, start indexing at 0, which is why we have to use the 0th position to return the first element of the array.

 If you want to go back to one single string, in order to store the result in cells, you can use the `join` function:

 ```